Lesson 2 of 5

 Choosing Your Strike Price

-• Higher strike (closer to ATM) = more premium but higher assignment probability
+• Higher strike (closer to ATM) = fatter premium but higher chance of assignment.
+Use when you WANT to own the stock.

-• Target 20-45 DTE (days to expiration) to capture theta decay efficiently
+• Target 20-45 DTE to capture theta decay efficiently.
+I default to 30 DTE on most trades.

 The 'Cash-Secured' Part Matters